 SHOP - The Small Business Health Options Program (SHOP) went live October 1, 2013, with a limited program in Southwest Washington State (Clark & Cowlitz counties).
-Although a statewide implementation was preferred, the Exchange was pleased to offer a program to small businesses in a portion of Washington State, acting as a pilot program, to learn from experiences and work to build a larger offering for 2015.
+While a statewide implementation was preferred, the Exchange was pleased to offer a program to small businesses in a portion of Washington State, acting as a pilot program, to learn from experiences and work to build a larger offering for 2015.
 In order to accomplish the Exchange's goal of a statewide program in 2015, SHOP plans to update its strategy based on new market insight, refine its operations through systems improvements, offer additional product alternatives, and offer improved services to the state's broker/agent community.

 In-Person Assister Program - In January 2013, the Exchange Board approved the In-Person Assister Program structure.
 Federal funding added In-Person Assisters to the structure and federal guidance on Certified Application Assisters (CACs) added an additional category of assisters to the In-Person Assister program.
-On June 5, 2013, the Exchange announced ten Lead In-Person Assister Organizations to provide education and enrollment support to all regions of Washington State.
+On June 5, 2013, WAHBE announced 10 lead In-Person Assister Organizations to provide education and enrollment support to all regions of Washington State.
 These lead organizations have been greatly involved in the training and certification of In-Person Assisters to work directly with Washington Healthplanfinder customers.
-In-Person Assisters have been trained, certified, and received their usernames and passwords to enable them to help customers shop, apply, and enroll in coverage through Washington Healthplanfinder.
+Hundreds of In-Person Assisters have been trained, certified, and have received their usernames and passwords to enable them to help customers shop, apply, and enroll in coverage through Washington Healthplanfinder.

-Customer Support Center (Call Center) - The Exchange selected Faneuil, Inc. to operate the Call Center on March 7, 2013, which opened to Washington State callers on September 3, 2013.
-Consumers are able to receive assistance through the toll-free phone line and through email.
+Customer Support Center (Call Center) - The Exchange selected Faneuil, Inc. to operate the call center that opened to Washington state residents on September 3, 2013.
 Assistance is available in up to 175 languages and trained representatives are available weekdays 7:30 a.m. to 8:00 p.m.
-Customer Service Representatives (CSRs) in Spokane, Washington, are trained and available to assist applicants with the application process, answer questions about types of health coverage options, how to access financial help, and what consumers need to know about the enrollment process.
-CSRs also process paper applications.
-On the opening day, the Call Center received 884 total calls with over 100 calls within the first hour.
-By December 31, 2013, the Call Center was receiving up to 20,000 calls per day, which dramatically exceeded initial estimates that formed the basis for the original staffing plan.
+Customer Support Center Representatives (CSRs) in Spokane, Washington, are trained and available to answer questions about types of health coverage options, how to access financial help, and what consumers need to know about the enrollment process.
+During January 2014, the Call Center was receiving an average of 40,000 calls per day, which dramatically exceeded initial estimates that formed the basis for the original staffing plan.
 As a result, the Exchange significantly increased the number of CSRs to ensure that a high level of service is met.
-CSRs employed at the Call Center increased from approximately 100 individuals in October 2013 to approximately 300 individuals by December 2013.
+CSRs employed at the Call Center peaked at approximately 500 individuals during February 2014 and remained above 300 individuals throughout 2014.
+By December 2014, average wait times for the call center were down to 6.5 minutes, or approximately 50% lower than the average wait time during December 2013.

 Consumer rating system - The Affordable Care Act and Washington State legislation (Engrossed Second Substitute House Bill 2319) both require the Exchange to collect quality measures on qualified health plans and implement a consumer rating system that utilizes these quality measures.
-The Exchange Board identified three areas suggested in the Washington legislation on which to focus its consumer rating system: prevention, care management, and enrollee satisfaction.
+The Exchange Board identified three areas suggested in the Washington legislation on which to focus its Consumer Rating System: prevention, care management, and enrollee satisfaction.
 After identifying certain metrics to include, the Board will develop a system to display that information to consumers (e.g., a star rating system).
 The Exchange will use data collected from qualified health plans for the 2014 plan year, incorporate that data into a consumer-friendly display format, and include the consumer rating system data for consumers to use during 2015 open enrollment for 2016 coverage.